 This method of application provides a 100% metal veneer coating.
 A hot spray metal coating finish has all the genuine subtle characteristics of solid metal.
 Nothing really visually compares to a real metal finish.
 There is a sophisticated depth of quality reflected in the colour tones and natural occurring patina.
 Thermal spray also performs beautifully in terms of surface protection as this was the original purpose for this application, and this offers a practical advantage when coating mild steel especially for use outdoors.

 If we were to compare both hot and cold spray applications we would find real benefits of choosing either process over the other.
 Sometimes it just isn’t practical or possible to use the Hot Spray method and for those occasions cold liquid metal would be the preferred method.
-Artistic Metals offer a cold spray metal finish service.
+Artistic Metals offer a cold spray metal finish service - The Inorganic Range.

 Call our office on 01825 763485 for more information and advice on any of our metal finishing.